MAYANK2264/stockgenie/DEPLOYMENT.md

 - Ensure GitHub Pages is enabled in your repository settings
 - Check that the repository has the necessary permissions for GitHub Actions
 - Verify the workflow runs successfully in the Actions tab
+- If you see white screen or 404 errors:
+  - Check that the build output contains all necessary files
+  - Verify the `out/` directory structure is correct
+  - Ensure no dynamic imports or server-side features are used
+- Test the build locally first using the instructions in `test-build.md`